remeshx/Ethereum-Smart-Contract-Complete-Example/README.md

-# Etherium Smart Contract Complete Example
+# Ethereum Smart Contract Complete Example

-Etherium Smart Contract and calling Payable function within it
+Ethereum Smart Contract and calling Payable function within it

 This Repo has two folders
 1- Contract : A simple contract that manages payment shares.